spryker/spryker-docs/docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/stripe.md

 The Stripe App has limited or no support for the following features:
 - Refunds & Payment Cancellation: Handling refunds & payment cancellation via the Spryker OMS.
 - Payment Authorization & Capture: The current logic works with separate authorization & capture.
 Hence, all payment methods go through this transition.
-- Payment Authorization Timeout: We currently have a one-day timeout for authorizing payments.
-This means that payment methods such as Bank Transfers, which are not authorized within this timeframe, will experience a timeout.
+- Payment Authorization Timeout: There is currently a one-day timeout for authorizing payments.
+This means that payment methods such as bank transfers, which are not authorized within this timeframe, will experience a timeout.
 We recommend extending the timeout from one day to seven days.
 - Multi-Capture: Partial capture of payment for orders items.